Primetalk/SynapseGrid/docs/README.EN.md

 Contacts and links
 ------------------
-The Contact is an instance of Contact[T] type that has a name, that usually matches the variable name.
+The Contact is an instance of <code>Contact[T]</code> type that has a name, that usually matches the variable name.
 (In future it is planned to implement a macro that will ensure this property.)
 It's very easy to create a simple instance of Contact.
 You may see example listed below (All examples are written in Scala)